philc/book-notes/an elegant puzzle - will larson.md

   * Membership
     * Tip: schedule in advance to eat lunch with a different coworker every day.
     * Blended chats: get two entire teams to go get coffee together.
+  * Selecting project leads
+    * Avoid having the same handful of people lead all of the important projects: "I've come to believe that having a wide cohort of coworkers who lead critical projects is one of the most important signifiers of good organizational health."
+    * Otherwise it damages your culture and eventually limits your bandwidth.
+    * How to select project leads: spec the project's scope and time commitments and the selection criteria for selecting a lead; announce it; let people apply; select the person using the criteria; announce that decision.
+    * "The first few times you do this, it will feel constraining and inefficient.
+Increasingly, though, I believe this is the most important change in my approach to leadership in the past few years.
+Done well, it can be the cornerstone in your efforts to grow an inclusive organization."
+* Career (chap 6)
+  * Opportunities
+    * Promise change, not necessarily growth.
+Working on a static team at a rocketship company doesn't necessarily mean high career growth.
+  * Give interviewers a sabbatical so they don't burn out on interviewing.
+E.g. 1 month of interviewing, then 1 month off.
+Batching.
+  * Recruiting
+    * Recommends eng managers do 1hr a week of cold sourcing, to build empathy with the process and to encourage hands on changes.
+  * Career ladders
+    * Advises being tolerant of career ladder profileration.
+But only spend time refining a ladder with > 10 people on it.
+    * "One method for reducing the fixed cost of maintaining ladders is to establish a template and dshared themes across every ladder."
+    * Ladders tend to get a new level every 2 years.
+    * "Crisp boundareis are important as they provide those on a ladder a useful mental model of where they are in tehir journey, who their peers are, and whom they should view as role models.
+    * Every other activity of performance management builds on the ladders -- they're the foundation -- so they're worth doing well.
+  * Challenges
+    * Class systems: folks often look at new role as less important, framing them as service roles to absorb work they're not interested in.
+Sometimes roles are even explicitly designed this way, intended to reduce work for another role as opposed to having an empowering mission on their own.
+      * You must be able to frame the role's work without referencing other existing roles in order for it to succeed long-term.
+Roles should not be framed as support.
+    * Brittle organization: As you move away from generalized roles and toward specialists (to gain efficiency), your organization becomes brittle because it more single points of failure.